 About ScanCrit

 A blog on anaesthesia, intensive care and emergency medicine.
 In-hospital and outside.
 Mostly focusing on the critically ill patient.
-Written by two Scandinavian senior anaesthetic registrars.
+Written by two Scandinavian senior anaesthetic registrars turned consultants.

 This is our way of keeping log of articles and interesting things we come across in our work and on the internet.
 Should any of you out there stumble across this blog and find it useful then all the better.